 - Find stories of people who have overcome MUCH worse problems than you – be inspired.

-- Write out all your gripes, sadnesses, problems – just keep writing till you dry up = then do a ceremonial burning of the writing.
+- Write out all your gripes, sadnesses, and problems – just keep writing till you dry up = then do a ceremonial burning of the writing.

 - Find someone to talk to and have a good laugh –but keep it to a prearranged time limit.
 You could do this on your own too.